LiquidSmokeX64/coffee/coffeelinux-archiso mod/README.md

 Coffee Linux extras include many dependencies for a ton of everday applications, firmware patches, and other little things to make your experience the best I can provide out of the box.

-There are a list of optional applications and services as well to choose from such as Steam, Java, LibreOffice, VMWare, Snapd framework, Heroic Games Launcher, Lutris, Github Desktop, and a few popular Web Browsers.
+There are a list of optional applications and services as well to choose from such as Steam, Java, LibreOffice, VMWare, Snapd framework, Heroic Games Launcher, Lutris, Github Desktop, Discord, and a few popular Web Browsers.

 The idea here is to bring real Arch Linux to everyone, and effectively end the need for a distro war.